 A Vision Grounded in Care and Service

-My vision for the future is to continue building a career that integrates excellent clinical care, ethical leadership, education, and advocacy.
+Her vision for the future is to continue building a career that integrates excellent clinical care, ethical leadership, education, and advocacy.

-Ultimately, my vision is to lead by example: to practise medicine with integrity and compassion, to educate with empathy, and to advocate with courage, ensuring that care, ethics, and humanity remain at the heart of Family Medicine.
+Ultimately, her vision is to lead by example: to practise medicine with integrity and compassion, to educate with empathy, and to advocate with courage, ensuring that care, ethics, and humanity remain at the heart of Family Medicine.

 Sometimes, it looks even more meaningful.